The Dreaming Girl

-The Dreaming Girl (梦里人) is a Chinese animated television series.
+The Dreaming Girl (梦里人) is a Chinese animated surrealist television series.
 It is produced by "Beijing Golden Pinasters Animation Company" in Beijing with the collaboration of CCTV.

 Background

 The production was acknowledged as an official project as early as 2001.
 The show is known for its heavy emphasis on high-level detailed environment.

 Story

-The story is about a 13-year-old school girl and her friends in an ever-expanding story dealing with contemporary teenage problems of growing up.
+The story is about a 16-year-old school girl and her friends in an ever-expanding story dealing with contemporary teenage problems of growing up.
 Fantasy and dreams add elements of surrealism.